 These financial statements have been prepared with the assumption that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations.
-As at September 30, 2012, the Company had working capital of \$72,078 and an accumulated deficit of \$20,555,909 compared to working capital of \$754,504 and an accumulated deficit of \$19,879,614 as at December 31, 2011.
+As at December 31, 2012, the Company had working capital of \$47,423 and an accumulated deficit of \$23,862,811 compared to working capital of \$754,504 and an accumulated deficit of \$19,168,753 as at December 31, 2011.
+These conditions suggest that there are material uncertainties related to events or conditions that may cast significant doubt about the ability of the Company to continue as a going concern.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.
-Management believes it will be successful in raising the necessary funding to continue operations in the normal course of operations.
+Management believes it will be successful in raising the necessary funding to continue operations in the normal course of operations (See Note 22).
 These financial statements do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.
 Such adjustments could be material.